ddediu/bezier-hard-palate/README.md

-# bezier-hard-palate
+# Data and code for modelling midsagittal hard palate shape using Bézier curves

-Data and code for modelling midsagittal hard palate shape using Bézier curves
+TODO